pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

   7. Go to the pivotal-ui working directory:
   `$ cd pivotal-ui`
+  6. Switch to the development branch:
+  `$ git co development`
   6. Start a Sinopia server (local NPM):
   `$ sinopia .sinopia/config.yaml`
   5. Login with `test`,`test`: